-Whether it’s a rainy day out or you just feel like staying home, going outdoors may not always be an option.
-Finding age-appropriate activities for 1 year olds that you can try with your toddler can be tricky sometimes, especially when you’re stuck (or choose to be) indoors.
+Whether it’s a rainy day out or you feel like staying home, going outdoors may not always be an option.
+Finding age-appropriate activities for 1-year-olds that you can try with your toddler can be tricky sometimes, especially when you’re stuck (or choose to be) indoors.

-We’ve curated the best indoor activities for 1-year-olds that can help them learn and have fun simultaneously.
+We’ve curated the best indoor activities for 1-year-olds to help them learn and have fun simultaneously.
 And the best part is that you can try these out with your child from the comfort of your home.

 What you will need: